 3. Make a formal access application

 If the information you are seeking is not available on this website and is not otherwise routinely provided by SIRA on request, then you have a right to formally apply for access to specific information.
-You can make a formal application by downloading and completing this online form.
+You can make a formal application by downloading and completing the application form available on DFSI's website.
 Applications are accepted by the GIPA team:

 State Insurance Regulatory Authority